 Upon her anticipated graduation in 2015, Hall aims to open a group home for troubled teens or a facility for recovering addicts with healthcare issues.
 She wants to help people, who are in a similar position as she once was.

 The nightmare has finally turned into a fairy-tale for Hall, and the future can only get brighter with the completion of her degree.
 UMO ended up as the perfect fit, acting as the catalyst for her aspirations.

 “Never let anyone tell you that you can’t make it,” Hall advises.
 “Take a hold of faith and keep dreaming, because dreams really do come true with a little hard work and perseverance.
 Quitting is not an option.”

-The Trojan warrior seems all the more fitting as the mascot of UMO, as students like Hall continue to represent the fighting spirit of the University, and truly embody the school motto; Transforming Education.
-Transforming Lives.
+The Trojan warrior seems all the more fitting as the mascot of UMO, as students like Hall continue to represent the fighting spirit of the University, and truly embody the school motto; Lives Transformed.